Skip To Content Skip To Navigation Go to Accessibility Statement

 Pulse duration

 The TENS unit’s pulse duration is the length of the pulse it administers.
 Longer durations allow the device to stimulate longer.
-Standard TENS units feature an adjustable range for customizability.
+Standard devices feature an adjustable range for customizability.
 Pulse duration is measured in microseconds uS (1,000th of a second).

 A graphic of a pulse with text, pulse rate